RocketChat/EmbeddedChat/README.md

 Storybook should now be operational.
 Experiment with `EmbeddedChat` and its components, observing real-time changes in Storybook.

-Make sure the "Enable CORS" option is ON in your Rocket.Chat server.
+Note: Please make sure the "Enable CORS" option is ON in your Rocket.Chat server.
 It can be found in Administration > Settings > General > REST API > Enable CORS.
+It has to enabled to access the functionality of the app.

 #### Custom Rocket Chat Server Configuration